The effect of a finite time horizon in the durable good monopoly problem with atomic consumers: When can the Duropolist Extract all the Consumer Surplus?

 The contrapositive also holds.
 First, assume $M > T$.
 Then, since the number of time periods is less than the number of different valuations it is impossible for the duropolist to extract the value of every consumer before the end of the game.
 Second, assume $v_i > p_i$ for some $i \in [N]$.
 Now take an equilibrium that extracts all the consumer surplus.
 At equilibrium, prices must be non-increasing over time.
 Moreover, since all consumer surplus is extracted, it implies that consumers also purchase in decreasing order of value over time which means that the skimming property holds.
 If consumer $i$ bought in the last period it means she has the lowest valuation, i.e. $v_i=w_M$, and $p_i=v_i$ which is a contradiction.
 In the case consumer $i$ buys before the last period, Lemma~\ref{lem_bound_price} (see next section) implies that consumer $i$ never pays more than $p_i$, again a contradiction.

 We conclude this section with some observations.
-Recall, from Footnote~$2$, that there exist finite time horizon games in which the pacman solution has revenue that is a factor $\log N$ greater than static monopoly revenue.
-On the other hand, the main result of next section is that duropoly revenue cannot be more than twice static monopoly revenue.
-Thus, when pacman is an equilibrium, static monopoly profits are at least half of pacman revenue.
+Recall, from Footnote~$2$, that there exist finite time horizon games in which the Pacman solution has profits that are a factor $\log N$ greater than static monopoly profits.
+On the other hand, the main result of next section is that duropoly profits are approximately the static monopoly profits and never more than twice the static monopoly profits.
+Thus, when Pacman is an equilibrium, static monopoly profits are at least half of Pacman profits.
 To see this, observe that the condition $p_i=v_i$ for all $ i \in [N]$, implies that consumer valuations decrease exponentially.
 In these scenarios, $n_1 \cdot v_1$ (which is static monopoly revenue) is at least half of the sum of all consumer valuations.